Skip to Content

 Serving Suggestions

-• Freeze Let the dish cool and transfer it to a freezer-safe container.
-Vietnamese lemongrass chicken will freeze for 4-6 months.
+• Freeze: Let the dish cool and transfer it to a freezer-safe container.
+Vietnamese lemongrass chicken freezes for 4-6 months.

 More Quick Dinner Ideas: